Kira Lewis Jr.

-Kira Aundrea Lewis Jr. (/ˈkaɪrə/ KY-rə; born April 6, 2001) is an American professional basketball player for the Wisconsin Herd of the NBA G League.
+Kira Aundrea Lewis Jr. (/ˈkaɪrə/ KY-rə; born April 6, 2001) is an American professional basketball player for the Memphis Hustle of the NBA G League.
 He played college basketball for the Alabama Crimson Tide and was drafted by the New Orleans Pelicans in the first round of the 2020 NBA draft.

 High school career

 Lewis played basketball for Hazel Green High School in Hazel Green, Alabama for three years.
 As a junior, he averaged 28.5 points, 5.9 rebounds, 4.5 assists, and 3.9 steals per game and led his team to the Alabama Class 6A semifinals.
 Lewis earned first-team All-State honors for his second consecutive season, was a finalist for Alabama Mr. Basketball, and was named Huntsville Region Player of the Year and Alabama Class 6A Player of the Year.
 He was originally in the 2019 class but graduated early from high school and reclassified to 2018.
 On August 10, 2018, Lewis committed to Alabama over several major NCAA Division I offers, including from Indiana and Kansas.
 He was considered a four-star recruit by ESPN and 247Sports.